Educational and cultural psychology group

 - herbal fragrances and their dynamics.

-Group members: PhD Rando Tuvikene, PhD Kalle Truus, Marju Robal (PhD student), Kristi Sootla (PhD student), Kadri Saluri (MSc student), Mihkel Saluri (MSc student).
+Group members: PhD Rando Tuvikene, PhD Kalle Truus, Marju Robal (PhD student), Kristi Sootla (doktorant), Kadri Saluri (MA student), Mihkel Saluri (PhD student).

 Genomics and Molecular Ecology Research Group